Saturday, July 13, 1861

 In 1926, the Tucker County Historical Society dedicated a bronze plaque affixed to a six-ton boulder at the county courthouse to commemorate the battle, which was moved closer to the actual site in 1938.
 The American Battlefield Trust has preserved 26 acres of the battlefield, and interpretive signage and a trail is part of Corricks Ford Battlefield Park in Parsons, West Virginia.
 The Corrick House, where Garnett’s body was taken after the battle, still stands.

 Corricks Ford Battlefield Park is located at the end of Poplar Street in Parsons, West Virginia.
 The Beverly Heritage Center is at 4 Court Street in Beverly, West Virginia, and is open Sunday through Thursday 11am to 5pm and Friday and Saturday 10am to 6pm.
+The captured 6-pounder iron cannon was taken to Cleveland and is currently on display at the Cleveland Grays Armory Museum, 1234 Bolivar Rd.
+Cleveland, OH 44115.

 Location